Say “Niagara Falls” and thoughts instantly turn to the massive, majestic natural wonder that is one of the world’s most famous waterfalls.

 Where we stayed

 We selected the Embassy Suites on the Canadian side as it is closest to Horseshoe Falls and reserved a fallsview room for our stay.
-While many times we don’t pay the extra for a room with a view, watching the sun rise over the falls while drinking a cup of coffee in bed was well worth the extra expense.
+While many times we don’t pay the extra for a room with a view, watching the sunrise over the falls while drinking a cup of coffee in bed was well worth the extra expense.

 The Marriott Falls was next door and also looked like a good option or there are dozens of other hotels within walking distance of Horseshoe Falls.

-WeGo passes were included in the hotel’s resort fee and provide a good way to get from hotels to tourist areas if you choose not to walk.
+WeGo passes were included in the hotel’s resort fee and provided a good way to get from hotels to tourist areas if you choose not to walk.
 WeGo passes can also be purchased or are included in some of the attractions bulk options (i.e., three attractions plus a WeGo pass for a discounted price).

 Behind the Embassy Suites, the Niagara Parks Incline Railway is a fast way to get to Table Rock Centre ($7/day at the time of our visit).
 The tram rises and descends along at a very slow pace along the inclined track.

 Table Rock Welcome Centre

 Table Rock Welcome Centre is located very near Horseshoe Falls and, in addition to attractions such as Journey Behind the Falls, Table Rock has restaurants, gift shops, a candy store, and an observation deck behind the building.